aayushdhanotia12/WeHeal-AI-powered-chat-bot/README.md

 With 1 in 4 of us in the world suffering from depression or anxiety at some point in their lives, the need for accessible and effective mental health support is more pressing than ever.
 By offering a compassionate and empathetic virtual companion, We-heal is making a meaningful contribution to improving the lives of individuals struggling with mental health issues.

 //
-*Open the mega repository and download all the file *download the git repository files.
+*Open the mega repository and download all the file <br/>
+*download the git repository files.<br/>
-*put all the files in a folder and add sentimental analysis folder too.
+*put all the files in a folder and add sentimental analysis folder too.<br/>
-*open terminal their and install -r requiremtns pip install -r requiremtns.txt
+*open terminal their and install -r requirements. <br/>
+pip install -r requiremtns.txt <br/>
-#requirements: tensorflow,numpy, keras, gensim
+#requirements: tensorflow,numpy, keras, gensim <br/>
-*hit the bot_2.py file and your AI-CHATBOT will be up running.
+*hit the bot_2.py file and your AI-CHATBOT will be up running. <br/>
-\\make sure that sentimental analysis folder is located in your NLP folder and all the mega files are in sentimental analysis  directory\\
+<b>Please make sure that sentimental analysis folder is located in your NLP folder and all the mega files are in sentimental analysis directory </b>
-//
 https://mega.nz/folder/aK5lRZRS#wlUVHLsUJbz7f23tVWR5-w